ciglenecki/geoguessr-ai/docs/documentation.md

 #### Forward function - The King

 Model’s `forward`, the most important function, is also defined in this class.
-It receives list of four images (each for one cardinal direction) which are passed through the backbone (ResNeXt), this output is concatenated and passed to the fully connected layer.
+It receives list of four images (each for one cardinal direction) which are passed through the backbone (ResNeXt).
+ResNeXt's output is concatenated and passed to the fully connected layer.
 It's also possible to call forward function implicitly:  `self(x)`

 ```py
 def forward(self, image_list) -> Any: